The Short Answer to

 "How much does a Lindal home cost per square foot?" is one of the most frequent questions we hear.
 It is as easy for us to answer as "Can you tell me how much it costs to take a vacation?"
 Or "send my kids to college?"
 Or "how much should I expect to spend on a new car?"

-Two major factors that can affect your final price per square foot on any new home building project:
+The two major factors that can affect your final price per square foot on any new home building project are Labor and Materials:

 - Materials.
 Material costs can fluctuate based on local building codes, construction moratoriums, zoning laws, covenants and restrictions, availability of supplies, weather conditions, natural disasters, public or private water and sewer and several hundred other factors.
 Then making personal choices to finish the interior will greatly affect the final price, depending on whether you choose standard finishes or luxury or somewhere in between.